How to Apply for a Divorce pdf version

 * The income of an applicant's spouse, where applicable, will be counted towards the limit, unless the spouse is the opposite party of the proceedings or the applicant and the spouse are living separate and apart.

-The contact information of the Procedural Advice Scheme’s Office are as follows –
+The contact information of the Procedural Advice Scheme’s Offices are as follows –

 38 Queensway, Hong Kong.